Midlands Innovation Extracellular Vesicles Network (MIEVN) is a joint partnership across the 7 Midlands Innovation Health institutions which aims to:

 Professor Charlotte Lawson (University of Lancashire) – Functional effects of dietary derived extracellular particles on human inflammatory responses in vitro

-Artemis Stamboulis, Sanjana Vig, Era Cansever Mutlu, Maria Helena Fernandes*
+Artemis Stamboulis, Sanjana Vig, Esra Cansever Mutlu, Maria Helena Fernandes*

 Extracellular vesicles (EVs), particularly exosomes, play a crucial role in intercellular communication within the bone microenvironment and are increasingly recognised as regulators of osteoblast–osteoclast (OB–OC) crosstalk.
 Elucidating their role is essential for the development of orthopaedic implant materials with optimised osteogenic and antibacterial properties.
 This study investigated the functional role of EVs in osteogenic and osteoclastic differentiation and assessed material-dependent effects on EV characteristics and cargo.